kirandroid0/ev_digital_twin/docs/PHYSICS.md

 motor_force = wheel_torque / wheel_radius
 ```

-This is the number the whole rest of the simulation has been waiting for.
-This is the push.
+Really important number here.

 ---

-## 3. Everything that pushes back
+## 3. Forces

-Nothing moves for free.
-Three forces resist the car, all at once, all the time.

-**Rolling resistance** — the small, constant tax of tyres deforming against the road:
+**Rolling resistance**, the small, constant tax of tyres deforming against the road:

 ```
 rolling_resistance = Crr * mass * g * cos(theta)
 ```

-**Drag** — air, refusing to get out of the way.
-This one grows with the *square* of speed, which is why it barely matters at 20 km/h and dominates everything at 150.
-Double the speed and you don't double the drag — you quadruple it.
-That's the whole reason highway driving eats range so much faster than city driving does; the resistance isn't scaling with you, it's outrunning you.
+**Drag**, air, refusing to get out of the way.
 ```
 drag_force = 0.5 * air_density * Cd * frontal_area * (speed / 3.6)^2
 ```

-**Grade** — gravity, pulling the car back down whatever hill it's trying to climb:
+**Grade**, gravity, pulling the car back down whatever hill it's trying to climb:

 ```
 grade_force = mass * g * sin(theta)
 ```

-This one is small-sounding until you actually run the number.
-At a 4.5° incline — nothing dramatic, barely noticeable if you were walking it — `sin(4.5°) ≈ 0.078`.
-Multiply that through a 1500 kg car and it's adding roughly **1147 N** of resistance the motor has to fight, continuously, for as long as the climb lasts.
-That's not a rounding error.
-That's a real fraction of what the motor can put out at max torque.

-`theta` is the road's grade, converted from degrees into radians before it ever touches `sin()` or `cos()` — a small detail, easy to forget, and silently wrong if you do: numpy's trig functions assume radians, not degrees, and there's no warning if you feed them the wrong unit.
-The road itself isn't a single number, either — it's a profile that changes as the drive goes on: flat, then a 4.5° climb, then a 2.0° descent, then a smaller 1.5° rise, then flat again.
-A journey, not a straight line.

-Notice rolling resistance and grade force lean on the same angle in opposite ways — rolling resistance uses `cos(theta)` because only the part of the car's weight pressing straight down into the road creates friction, and that shrinks a little on a slope.
-Grade force uses `sin(theta)` because it's the part of gravity running *along* the slope, pulling the car back down it, that matters here.
-Same hill, two different components of the same force, doing two different jobs.
+At 4.5° incline, the grade force is significant, not negligible.

+Using `sin(4.5°) ≈ 0.078`, a 1500 kg vehicle experiences about **1147 N** of additional resisting force just from gravity along the slope.
+That load persists throughout the climb and is a meaningful portion of total available traction and motor output.

+This comes directly from splitting gravity into components along and perpendicular to the slope: `sin(θ)` gives the downslope force (grade resistance), while `cos(θ)` affects normal force and thus rolling resistance.
+Both depend on the same angle but impact the system differently.

 ---

-## 4. Giving a little back
+## 4. Regen

-When the driver lifts off the throttle and the car is still moving — the motor switches roles.
-Instead of pulling energy from the battery, it starts pushing a little back in.

 ```
 if throttle < regen_throttle_threshold and speed > regen_speed_threshold: